 India, Japan to sign agreement with Sri Lanka for Colombo's East Container Terminal

-The move is bound to alter political equations in the Indian sub-continent, as it is seen as an effort to counter-balance the handing over of the nine year old Magampura Mahinda Rajapaksa port at Hambantota, on the south-eastern tip of the island, and 15,000 acres of land around the port, to China in December 2018 on a 99-year lease.
+The move is bound to alter political equations in the Indian sub-continent, as it is seen as an effort to counter-balance the handing over of the nine-year old Magampura Mahindra Rajapaksa port at Hambantota, on the south-eastern tip of the island, and 15,000 acres of land around the port, to China in December 2018 on a 99-year lease.

 Sri Lanka had fallen into the debt trap during the days of the Rajapakse government when it took huge loans at stiff interest rates from the Chinese to build infrastructure like roads, airports and city skyscrapers; and later did not have the wherewithal to repay them.

-The harbour, which has a draught of 18.5 metres that can accommodate even the largest modern containerships, was constructed in a U-shape to accommodate three terminals each with a container handling capacity of 2.4m teu.
+The harbor, which has a drought of 18.5 meters that can accommodate even the largest modern containerships, was constructed in a U-shape to accommodate three terminals each with a container handling capacity of 2.4m teu.

-The other two box facilities in operation, the state-run Jaya Container Terminal (JCT) and the privately owned South Asia Gateway Terminals (SAGT), are in the inner harbour, and suffer from limited draught (14.25 metres alongside).
-They can only take vessels of up to 12,000 teu, and cannot accommodate the latest-generation boxships, which have to compulsorily call CICT.
+The other two box facilities in operation, the state-run Jaya Container Terminal (JCT) and the privately owned South Asia Gateway Terminals (SAGT), are in the inner harbor, and suffer from limited drought (14.25 meters alongside).
+They can only take vessels of up to 12,000 teu, and cannot accommodate the latest-generation box ships, which have to compulsorily call CICT.

 Colombo crossed the 7m teu mark in 2018, with CICT contributing 2.60m teu, the state-run Jaya Container Terminal producing a throughput of 2.32m teu, and the privately owned South Asia Gateway Terminals handling 2.1m teu.

-There has been a clash of ideologies, with President Maithripala Sirisena wanting the SLPA (Sri Lanka Ports Authority) to operate the terminal, while Prime Minister Ranil Wickremesinghe would prefer the private sector to come in with further strong growth in transhipment cargo predicted for the ongoing year, throughput is getting frighteningly close to the installed capacity of 7.4m teu, although another 1m teu could arguably be squeezed out by maximising the terminals, according to Rohan Masakorala, ceo of Shippers’ Academy Colombo.
+There has been a clash of ideologies, with President Maithripala Sirisena wanting the SLPA (Sri Lanka Ports Authority) to operate the terminal, while Prime Minister Ranil Wickremesinghe would prefer the private sector to come in with further strong growth in transshipment cargo predicted for the ongoing year, throughput is getting frighteningly close to the installed capacity of 7.4m teu, although another 1m teu could arguably be squeezed out by maximizing the terminals, according to Rohan Masakorala, CEO of Shippers’ Academy Colombo.